 As more and more people seek the flexibility and independence of working for themselves, freelancing has become an increasingly popular route for professionals.

 An increasing number of people are registering themselves as freelancers in the UAE.
 According to a survey, 1 out of every 10 UAE residents was either already freelancing or were planning to join in.

-If you're considering freelancing in the UAE, you'll need to obtain a freelance license to legally operate as a freelancer.
+If you're considering freelancing in the UAE, you'll need to obtain a freelance license and freelance visa Dubai has to offer to legally operate as a freelancer.